Please check our Updates page for current updates on trail conditions, sandhill cranes, and directions.

 *Make sure to bring your own drinking water.
 There is no fountain or potable water at the Preserve.

 Take I-5 South from Sacramento or Elk Grove.
 Exit on Twin Cities Road.
 Make a left onto Twin Cities.
-Turn right onto Franklin Blvd. (just before the train tracks).
-There will be a parking lot on the right providing access to the Boardwalk Trail.
+Turn right onto Bruceville (the first right after the train tracks).
+Take Bruceville all the way until it dead ends into Desmond Road.
+Once you have turned right on to Desmond Road you will take it all the way back to Franklin Blvd.
+Please note the only a small section of Franklin Blvd is closed!
+Once on Franklin there will be a parking lot on the right providing access to the Boardwalk Trail.
 Continue past this parking lot to arrive at 13501 Franklin Blvd, which is the location for both the Visitor Center and trailhead for both trails.

 Take I-5 North from Stockton.
 Take the Walnut Grove Road / Thornton exit (you’ll see a Chevron gas station).
 Turn right onto Walnut Grove Road, then immediately turn left onto Thornton Road.
 Continue on Thornton Road, which will turn into Franklin Blvd.
 The Preserve Visitor Center and parking lot will be on the right side after passing over a long bridge.